rdingwall/sqlmsbuildtasks/README.md

 A couple of handy MSBuild tasks for SQL Server scripting.
 Works with .NET 2.0+.
 Available under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## SqlDropDatabase
+MSBuild task to drop a SQL Server database.

 #### Usage Example:
 To drop the *AdventureWorks* database in a local SQL Server Express instance (using Windows Authentication):